controlplane-com/k8s-operator/README.md

    ```
 4. Provision a [Service Account](https://docs.controlplane.com/reference/serviceaccount#service-account), taking note of
    the generated token.
-5. Create a secret named after your org in the `controlplane` namespace of your Kubernetes cluster. e.g.
+5. Create a secret named after your org in the `controlplane` namespace of your Kubernetes cluster.
+   **NOTE**: the app.kubernetes.io/managed-by label is required.
+See the example below.
    ```yaml
    apiVersion: v1
    data: